Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Getting-started-with-HDRP.md

 ## Creating an HDRP Project from the Template

-To set up and manage your Unity Projects, install the [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html).
+To set up and manage your Unity Projects, install the [Unity Hub](https://docs.unity3d.com/hub/manual/index.html).

-Unity provides an HDRP Template Project which you can use to quickly get set up with HDRP.
+Unity provides an HDRP Template Project which you can use to get set up with HDRP.
 To create an HDRP Template Project:

-1. Open the Unity Hub, go to the **Projects** tab, and click **New**.
+1. Open the Unity Hub,
+2. Go to **Projects**, and select **New Project**.
+3. Open the **Sample** tab and select **3D Sample Scene (HDRP)**.
-2. Enter a **Project Name** and, in the **Template** section, click on **High Definition RP**.
+4. Enter a **Project name**.
-3. Click **Create**.
+5. Select **Create project**.

-Unity creates a Project and automatically installs the HDRP package, and all of its dependencies.
+Unity creates a Project and automatically installs the HDRP package, and all its dependencies.
 After Unity opens the Template Project, you can see the main Scene.
-Which looks like this:

 ![](Images/GettingStarted1.png)